Schur multipliers in Schatten-von Neumann classes: Introduction

 In this paper, we shall focus on Schur multipliers with index set $(\Omega,\mu)$ being the $n$-dimensional Euclidean space equipped with its Lebesgue measure.
-In the context of our main result, this is not a serious restriction since applications to other groups and measure spaces follow easily.
-As for other locally compact groups, there exists a very fruitful relation between Fourier multipliers and Schur multipliers with symbols $M(x,y) = m(x-y)$, so-called Toeplitz or Herz-Schur.
+In the context of our main result, this is not a serious restriction and other groups and measure spaces are investigated in \cite{CGPT}.
+There exists a very fruitful relation between Fourier multipliers and Schur multipliers with symbols $M(x,y) = m(x-y)$, so called Toeplitz or Herz-Schur.
 Indeed, let $S_p(\R^n)$ denote the Schatten $p$-class acting on $L_2(\R^n)$ and consider the Fourier and Herz-Schur multipliers associated to $m: \R^n \to \C$ -15pt with $S_m$ densely defined on $S_2(\R^n) \cap S_p(\R^n)$.
 Finding accurate conditions on the symbol $m$ which ensure complete $L_p$-boundedness of these multipliers is a rather difficult problem.
 Building on previous work of Bo\.zejko and Fendler, it is known from \cite{CS,NR} that both problems coincide for this (amenable) group.
 More precisely

 Here, $\| \,\|_{\mathrm{cb}}$ denotes the completely bounded norm of these maps after endowing the corresponding $L_p$ spaces with their natural operator space structure \cite{P2}.
 Complete norms are essential in this isometry.
 The H\"ormander-Mikhlin fundamental theorem \cite{Ho,Mi} gives a criterion for (complete) $L_p$-boundedness of Fourier multipliers.
 In combination with \eqref{Eq-FS} we may write it as follows